ConquerorKamal/FSD56WD2-T-taskday5/README.md

 2.For the above JSON iterate over all for loops(for,for in,for of,forEach).

-for the first question the answer is in the resume.js file for the second question the answer is in the resume(for...eachloop).js ,resume(for...inLoop).js ,resume(for...ofLoop).js,resume(forloop).js.
+for the first question the answer is in the resume.js file and for the second question the answer is in the resume(for...eachloop).js ,resume(for...inLoop).js ,resume(for...ofLoop).js,resume(forloop).js.